Signatures of Dipolar Dark Matter on Indirect Detection: DDM theoretical framework or DM annihilation in the early Universe

 with $v_{rel}$ being the relative velocity.

 In this way, the energy density of residual DDM particles is fixed by $\sigma_{ann}v_{rel}$.
-Note that the previous equation is in agreement with the description above smaller effective annihilation sections correspond to much higher residual densities.
-It is worth mentioning that, the value of $\Omega_{cdm}h^2$ shown above is an upper bound for the energy density of the DM relic.
+Note that the previous equation is in agreement with the description above, smaller effective annihilation sections correspond to much higher residual densities.
+It is worth mentioning that, the value of $\Omega_{CDM}h^2$ shown above is an upper bound for the energy density of the DM relic.
 In a more realistic scenario, more than one DM species should be considered and therefore their overall energy density must not overpass such value.

-In addition, annihilation of DDM have another effect of energy and entropy injection to the cosmic plasma nearby the recombination epoch since it ionizes the gas and results in an effective increase in the free electron fraction resulting in modification to the structure of the CMB spectrum \cite{Padmanabhan:2005,Kolb:1990}.
+In addition, annihilation of sufficiently light DDM particles might have an effect of energy and entropy injection into the cosmic plasma nearby the recombination epoch, that results in an effective increase in the free electron fraction leading to a modification in the structure of the CMB spectrum~\cite{Padmanabhan:2005,Kolb:1990}.

+Nonetheless, the cosmological bounds are relevant by providing information about the features of DM in a quite different regime.
+For example, it is well known that if DM couples to gauge bosons, a resonance can be created which is amplified by low-velocity DM at late times in typical astrophysical environments, and it is able to increase the cross section by orders of magnitude, this effect is know as the Sommerfeld enhancement~\cite{Lattanzi:2008}.
+For that reason, even though constraints from high energy phenomena are stronger than those from cosmological observations, the latter are important to shape the features of DM at the early Universe.

-On the other hand, beyond the cosmological scenario, gamma rays provide a valuable piece of astronomical evidence for studying DM annihilation at local scales, since these photons are not deflected by intermediate magnetic fields between the source and the Earth, therefore the line of sight points towards the target where they are created.
-This allows us to look for gamma-ray signatures not only in our neighborhood of the galaxy, but also in distant objects such as satellite galaxies, the Milky Way, or even clusters of galaxies.
-Another advantage of the use of gamma-rays is that, in the local Universe, they do not suffer attenuation and, therefore, they retain the spectral information unchanged on Earth~\cite{Funk:2013gxa}.
+Also, beyond the cosmological scenario, gamma rays provide a valuable piece of astronomical evidence for studying DM annihilation at local scales, since these photons are not deflected by intermediate magnetic fields between the source and the Earth, therefore the line of sight points towards the target where they are created.
+This allows us to look for gamma ray signatures not only in our neighborhood of the galaxy, but also in distant objects such as satellite galaxies, the Milky Way, or even clusters of galaxies.
+Another advantage of the use of gamma rays is that, in the local Universe, they do not suffer attenuation and, therefore, they retain the spectral information unchanged on Earth~\cite{Funk:2013gxa}.
 These advantageous features of gamma rays make the HAWC observatory appealing for studying observational signatures of DM candidates in general and specifically DDM.